coderdj/redax/docs/index.md

   3. If I have all the components to implement the user's goal state then issue commands to do so
   4. If I don't have all the components to implement the user's goal state report this to the user

-The broker then continues to monitor the state document for changes and implements them as appropriate.
+The dispatcher then continues to monitor the state document for changes and implements them as appropriate.
 It also reports aggregate information back to the database for display in the frontend.
-The idea of this is that the user can set something like "run the TPC in background mode with 60 minute runs" and the broker will make sure this happens for an unlimited amount of time, until the desired state command changes.
+The idea of this is that the user can set something like "run the TPC in background mode with 60 minute runs" and the dispatcher will make sure this happens, until the desired state command changes.

 The user interface is left blank here.
-It should consist of at least functionality to display the current state of the DAQ as well as to control the **state documents** read by the broker.
+It should consist of at least functionality to display the current state of the DAQ as well as to control the **state documents** read by the dispatcher.
 An example implementation of a nodejs web frontend is found [here](https://github.com/coderdj/nodiaq).